DANNYDEE93/Deployment5/README.md

 ### Step 4: Configure and Run Jenkins Build
 __________________________________________________________

-Create Jenkins Multibranch Pipeline Build for staging environment: Find instructions in previous deployment to access Jenkins in the web browser, create a multibranh pipeline, and how to create a token to link GitHub repository with the application code to Jenkins in my previous deployment [here](https://github.com/DANNYDEE93/Deployment4#step-8--create-staging-environment-in-jenkins)
+* Create Jenkins **Multibranch Pipeline** Build for staging environment: Find instructions in previous deployment to access Jenkins in the web browser, create a multibranch pipeline, and how to create a token to link GitHub repository with the application code to Jenkins.
+Instructions can be found [here](https://github.com/DANNYDEE93/Deployment4#step-8--create-staging-environment-in-jenkins) in my previous deployment.

 **app.py**: utilizes Flask for generating the web page, uses SQLAlchemy to connect with SQLite database, and uses rest APIs to render necessary information for customers, accounts, transactions, etc. of a banking web application.